jackycamp/jackstack/reimagining-how-we-interact-with-tech.md

 at the time of writing, apple int can barely add reminders, show your schedule, sometimes open apps, and... that's it.

+I envision saying "Go to bear blog, list the most recent posts."
+Followed up with "Oh!
+Read that one to me."

 Requests it should satisfy:
 "Add 20g of protein to my consumption for today"